 The Norman East Branch Library is part of the Pioneer Library System in Norman, Oklahoma.
-Owned by the City of Norman, the building will provide the community with 21st century library services.
-The facility is planned to reflect state-of-the-art library design and is designed to reflect changes in the way information is stored, conveyed and used by the communities they serve.
-One of the major goals of the design is to ensure space flexibility and adaptability using high quality, long lasting materials, within budget constraints, to ensure a long life before any manjor changes or upgrades are needed.
+The new 25,000 sf library, which opened in summer of 2018, will provide the community with 21st century library services.
+The facility is planned to reflect state-of-the-art library design; celebrating changes in the way information is stored, conveyed and used by the communities they serve.
+The library stands out on the rolling hills on the east side of the city, embracing its location between prairie and city.

 Location: Norman, Oklahoma

 Status: Completed 2018

 Team: Ten x Ten, MSR Architects, The McKinney Partnership, Cedar Creek Engineering, 360 Engineering Group, Modus, David Nelson & Associates